lele394/Infinite-Lagrange-Research-Agreement-Tool/README.md

 * filters preview : input filters to see possible outcomes : done
 * apply selected ship options to the filter preview : not a good idea as it could put more than 3 phases in the option selector, would rather have people inputting it manually
 * makin it look dop' : always on it! (planned to add multiple color theme for fun lol)
-* display numbers of ships of each categories : on it
+* display numbers of ships of each categories : done
-* display graphs for visual representation of percentages for each ship : planned
+* display graphs for visual representation of percentages for each ship : done
 * save current selection in local cache/text format : planned

 Feel free to contact me here in the issues tab.